 Saint Vincent de Paul accepts some types of styrofoam at main collection centers.
 Refer to this link for precise information.

 Lane County has a recycling guide.
-Thorough, but a bit of a slog.
+It is dated at 2019 and is thorough, but a bit of a slog.

 NextStep Recycling accepts “almost all types of electronics, working or not, free of charge.”
 They write, “We welcome a wide variety of items; computers of course, but also everything from christmas lights to microwaves.”